-- Isabel Hull, professor of history at Cornell, will present "Rethinking the first World War through the Lens of International Law" on September 19, 2014.
+- Isabel Hull, professor of history at Cornell, presented her lecture "Rethinking the first World War through the Lens of International Law" on September 19, 2014.

-- Alice Bag's performance "Violence Girl: A Chicana Punk Story from East L.A." will take place on October 9, 2014 as part of the Humanities Center's Speaker Series.
+- Alice Bag's performance "Violence Girl: A Chicana Punk Story from East L.A." took place on October 9, 2014 as part of the Humanities Center's Speaker Series.

 - Dr. Barbara King will present her research, "How Animals Grieve" as part of the Humanities Center's Speaker Series lecture on March 26, 2015.

 - Dr. Jessica Pierce presented "The Last Walk: Caring for our Animal Companions" as part of the Humanities Center's spring Lynch Speaker Series on March 26, 2014.

 The challenges of this new century call for innovative ways of translating research into action, creating citizens who will be more effective in their personal and professional lives.
 A mid-size regional state university, EIU is a model for democratic, liberal arts education and takes seriously its responsibility to serve as the intellectual and cultural center of the surrounding region.